danhdeng/mfe-ui-strucutre-storybook-testing/NOTE.md

 cd packages
 cp -r ui store

+# rename the name attribute value to store
+ "name": "store",

+# remove all unrelated devdependencies packages in the package.json
 # remove all devDependencies package and then add zustand for state management

 pnpm add zustand

+# copy the movie app to playlist app, change package name to be playlist

+# add @craco/craco to both movies and playlist app

+pnpm add @craco/craco -D